-Welcome to the eBooks-Library - Now in our 12th year, we remain one of the largest eBooks sites on the web.
+Welcome to the eBooks-Library - Now in our 15th year, we remain one of the largest eBooks sites on the web.
 Whether you're looking for the world's greatest literature, historical documents and photos, or keyboard sheet music, the eBooks-Library has it all.
-Unlike other eBooks stores, our standard library with over 1,810 authors and composers, more than 13,200 works, 40,000 sub-titles and 1,035,000 pages is available on an annual subscription basis - STILL ONLY £30 (approx. $45) for the first year.
+Unlike other eBooks stores, our standard library is available on an annual subscription basis - STILL ONLY £30 (approx. $36) for the first year, with massive discounts in subsequent years.
 Simply subscribe, then download what you want, when you want it!
 Nothing extra to pay.
-What's more, as a subscriber, you're eligible for an automatic 10% discount off of all our Contemporary Authors works.
+Your subscription will give you access to over 2,020 authors and composers, more than 14,700 works, 45,000 sub-titles and 1,117,000 pages.

 Need to know more?
 Download one of our free catalogues today to see what's in our current stock.
-Why not download one of our free samples to see the types of files that are available?
+Our printable catalogues are generated at the beginning of the month, so the latest entries will not appear until the next generation

 Subscribe Today!
 Go to our Products Page and simply click on the Add to Cart for a 1-Year On-line Subscription.
 That's all it takes!